fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 ## Update to Latest

-The assisted installer can modify the default `docker-compose.yml`, to have the Ursa Stack service use the [latest image build](https://github.com/fleek-network/ursa/pkgs/container/ursa) from our repository.
-This is optional, but users have to be aware that to update `latest`, the latest image has to be docker pulled.
+The assisted installer can modify the default `docker-compose.yml`, for example to have the Ursa Stack service use the [latest image build](https://github.com/fleek-network/ursa/pkgs/container/ursa) from our repository.
+This is optional, but users have to be aware that to update the `latest` Docker image, the `latest` image has to be Docker pulled.

-When a user accepts to use `latest` the first perceived runtime is faster, in comparison to having to build the Ursa Docker image from the source.
-Where for building, Docker-compose does it automatically when changes occur, `latest` users have to pull the latest.
+When a user accepts to use `latest` the first launch is faster, in comparison to having to build the Ursa Docker image from the source.
+This means that for building from source-code, `Docker-compose` does it automatically when changes occur, `latest` Docker users have to pull the `latest`.

-You can see the status of the config file in `$HOME/fleek-network/ursa/docker/full-node/docker-compose.yml` (this is the default location, you may have changed it).
+You can see the status of the config file in `$HOME/fleek-network/ursa/docker/full-node/docker-compose.yml` (this is the default location, you may have changed where the file docker-compose.yml is located).

 Learn how to pull by checking our reference [here](../../reference/Docker/update-latest-stack-images).